 When we become more of an active participant in our divine purpose, we won’t be susceptible to and easily drawn into gossip, drama, slack talk and rumors.
 We will actually begin to repel those who are.

 People with problems tend to talk about frivolous things and/or about other people.
-However, people who are pursuing purpose operate or think on a higher level and therefore are able to do greater things and accomplish more than the one who is operating beneath.
+However, people who are pursuing purpose operate or think on a higher level, and therefore, are able to do greater things and accomplish more than the one who is operating beneath.

 Where do you want to stand?

-Read more stories like this at Hurt2HealingMag.com
+Read more articles like this at Hurt2HealingMag.com

 You may also like: